 Submission of applications

 Applications must be written in English and registered online.
-Details regarding the application format and submission procedure can be found on the registration page.
+Details regarding the application format and submission procedure will be available on the registration page which will be published with the opening of the next call.